 Birds Of Prey, Pacific Northwest

-The BC Coastal Region has a permanent population of sharp shinned hawks, but it is a rather small population.
+The Pacific Northwest has a permanent population of sharp shinned hawks, but it is a rather small population.

 The slender, long bodied sharp shinned hawk has short, rounded wings and a long, narrow tail.
 The adult has a dark, blue gray back and a rusty barred breast, immature hawks have more brown, with streaking on the underparts.